oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

       q        u  r        z
 ```

-The Majoric System is a mnemonic system for remembering number sequences.
+The Majoric System is a spelling based mnemonic system for remembering number sequences, with mechanisms to avoid spelling issues.

-It combines the Major and Dominic systems, with the purpose of making it much more flexible than the Dominic system and with a more intuitive letter ordering, rule logic and better word distribution, compared to the Major system.
+It combines the Major and Dominic systems, with the purpose of making it much more flexible than the Dominic system and with a more intuitive letter ordering than the Major system.

 In the Majoric system, vowels are significant.
 A vowel which starts a word, directly encodes a digit.
-This makes it a lot easier for beginners to form words starting with vowels, and in most cases a two digit number just require the first 2 letters of a word.
+This makes it a easy to form words starting with vowels.

-The Majoric system's primary use is as a spelling based system.
-It has
-mechanisms to aleviate spelling issues.

 There is a Person-Action-Object (PAO) example at the end of this post and links, so you can choose your own person as well as action and object words.